-The download contains seventy-nine (79) minutes of systematic instruction in MP3 sound files.
+The download for New York Accent Reduction contains seventy-nine (79) minutes of systematic instruction in MP3 sound files.
 You’ll also get a printable PDF of the instruction manual.
 It contains summaries of the audio lessons and full transcripts of the drill words, phrases, and passages.

 You’ll learn the resonance (voice placement), inflections, and pronunciation of the “General American” or “American Non-Regional” accent.
 You’ll use a program Dr. Stern developed specifically for those who grew up with New York City speech.
 Here’s the program’s sequence of instruction.

 - Lesson 1 teaches the mouth-movement style that generates the mid-mouth non-regional resonance.
 This new style contrasts with the aggressive low-front mouth movements and focus of NYC speech.

 - The 2nd Lesson helps you generate non-New York vowel pronunciations directly out of the new mouth movements and posture.

 - Lesson 3 for New York accent reduction teaches the non-regional R sound when it comes after vowels.
 This is in direct contrast to the New York accent’s non-rhotic or dropped R’s.

 - The Final Lesson concentrates on a few consonants.
 Then it puts the non-regional accent together in several drill passages.
 The coached drill first reminds you about the resonance.
 Then, it walks you through target pronunciations phrase by phrase before leading you toward a normal speaking pace.

 Folks often ask me exactly where in the USA people speak American English “without an accent.”
 WELL!
 Pretty much all Americans grow up speaking a local accent.
 It’s just that we call some of those variations “no accent” or “non-regional accents.”
 So, for better or worse, here’s what I mean by that term.